runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

 }
 ```

-The kore-rpc specific error messages will use error codes in the range -32000 to -32099 and are listed for individual calles above as well as collected below for convenience.
+The kore-rpc specific error messages will use error codes in the range -32000 to -32099 and are listed for individual calls above as well as collected below for convenience.

 ## -32001 Cancel request unsupported in batch mode